catalyst-cloud/python-openstack-odooclient/docs/performance.md

 ```

 If requests are taking longer than expected, try using the `fields` parameter on the
-query method to limit the selected field to only the fields required for the task.
+query method to limit the selected fields to only the fields required for the task.

 ```python
 >>> from datetime import datetime